 Where is artificial intelligence science?
-Seven exotic AI Applications.
+Seven exotic artificial intelligence applications.

-What can artificial intelligence already do today, or what projects are being worked on and researched?
-With seven exotic AI applications from around the world, we give you a brief insight.
+What can artificial intelligence do today?
+What projects are being worked on and researched?
+We will give you a brief insight about seven exotic AI applications from around the world.

-As a provider of AI-supported software for B2B sales, our AI application is logically interesting for a small niche area and not for the masses.
-However, we are concerned in the technology and research related to artificial intelligence.
-What is already available on the market today?
+As a provider of AI-supported software for B2B sales, our AI application is towards a small niche area.
+We are concerned in the technology and research related to artificial intelligence.
+What is already available in the market today?

 For example, I’m always fascinated when I come across an exotic AI application.
-By “exotic”, I mean AI applications that are particularly impressive, are being used in exciting areas, and are not as well-known as autonomous driving, for example.
+By “exotic”, I mean AI applications that are particularly impressive, are being used in exciting areas, and are not as well-known as autonomous driving.

 Countless companies and research institutions are working on artificial intelligence.
 It’s nearly impossible to do justice to them all.

 We’ve chosen the following seven exotic AI applications:

 1. Google company DeepMind with MuZero & Co.

 Elon Musk says DeepMind is his “biggest concern” when it comes to AI:

 “Just the nature of the AI that they’re building crushes all humans at all games,” said Elon Musk in an interview with the New York Times.
 “I mean, it’s basically the plotline in ‘War Games.'”